explic-ai/LLM-MRI/README.md

   dataset = load_from_disk(dataset_path) # Specify the Dataset's path
   ```

-Next, the user selects the model going to be used as a string:
+Next, the user selects the model to be used as a string:
 ```
 model_ckpt = "distilbert/distilbert-base-multilingual-cased"
 ```
-Then, the user instantiates `LLM-MRI`, so that it can apply its visualization functions, defined on Functions:
+Then, the user instantiates `LLM-MRI`, to apply the methods defined on Functions:
 ```
 llm_mri = LLM_MRI(model=model_ckpt, device="cpu", dataset=dataset)
 ```